amir-abdi/artisynth_point2point/README.md

 ### Step 2 - Training
 Run `src/point_model2d_naf_main.py` with the same environment parameters such as `NUM_MUSCLES`, `PORT`, and `DOF_OBSERVATIONS`.

+Training results and logs are stored in 4 directories, namely

+- trained: stores the trained model
+- log_agent: stores the agent-related logs with timestamp
+- log_env: stores the environment logs with timestamp
+- log_tb: stores the tensorboard logs which can be visualized during training by tensorboard and setting the `--logdir=logs_tb/TB_LOGGING_DIR`.

+The above 4 directories are created in the parent directory of where `point_model2d_naf_main.py` is executed.
+In the `src/config.py` it is assumed that the main file is executed from inside the `src` folder and the 4 directories are made in the artisynth_rl root.

 ## Step 3 - Testing
 Once the model was successfully trained (the agent was constantly reaching